gerardog/gsudo/README.md

 ### Usage from WSL (Windows Subsystem for Linux)

-On WSL, elevation and `root` are different concepts. `root` allows full administation of WSL but not the windows system.
+On WSL, elevation and `root` are different concepts. `root` allows full administration of WSL but not the windows system.
 Use WSL's native `su` or `sudo` to gain `root` access.
-To get admin priviledge on the Windows box you need to elevate the WSL.EXE process. `gsudo` allows that (a UAC popup will appear).
+To get admin privilege on the Windows box you need to elevate the WSL.EXE process. `gsudo` allows that (a UAC popup will appear).

 **BREAKING CHANGE v1.0:** now expects and elevates WSL commands!